It should be an oxymoron.

 More that cannot be done by one person, agency or program alone.

 At the 2014 Homeless Veterans Stand Down in Miami, an annual event that provides hot food and showers, a safe place to sleep for the weekend, healthcare services, a Veterans Court, benefits and housing specialists, Carrfour Supportive Housing’s Operation Sacred Trust (“OST”) program provided immediate, permanent housing to Veterans who arrived at the event homeless and left two days later with keys to their new residences.

 The 2015 Stand Down in Miami takes place from May 1-3 at the Robert King Park, 7025 W. Flagler Street, Miami, FL 33126.
-And this year, Operation Sacred Trust has even more ambitious plans — to offer permanent housing to 15 homeless Veteran families during the Stand Down weekend.
+This year, Operation Sacred Trust has even more ambitious plans — to offer permanent housing to 15 homeless Veteran families during the Stand Down weekend.

 With funding from the U.S. Department of Veterans Affairs’ Supportive Services for Veteran Families Program, OST is able to provide case management, resiliency training, and financial help that becomes a bridge from homelessness to housing stability.
-Since October 2011, OST has helped prevent and end homelessness for more than 5,000 Veterans and their family members in south Florida.
+Since October 2011, OST has helped prevent and end homelessness for thousands of local Veterans and their family members.

-But success giving a Veteran who has honorably served our nation includes more than housing.
-Often, these Veterans move into housing while awaiting decisions on disability claims and other resources that are vital to their ability to keep up housing stability.
+But success giving a Veteran who has honorably served includes more than housing.
+Often, these Veterans move into housing while awaiting decisions on disability claims and other resources that are vital to their ability to making monthly rental payments.

-The program is asking residents of South Florida to come together for ending Veteran homelessness this week by contributing items most Veterans are unable to buy immediately upon moving into their new homes: groceries, kitchen supplies, and other essentials such as sheets, blankets, pillows and basic furnishings.
+In advance of this week’s Stand Down, people are being asked to contribute items many Veterans are unable to buy immediately upon moving into their new homes: groceries, kitchen supplies, and other essentials such as sheets, blankets, pillows and basic furnishings.